TesrabNetwork/tesrab.network/whitepaper/README.md

 *  Imagine an art dealer issues the asset named ART.
 The dealer can then make unique ART assets by attaching a name or a serialized number to each piece of art.
 These unique tokens can be transferred to the new owner along with the artwork as a proof of authenticity.
 The tokens ART:MonaLisa and ART:VenusDeMilo are not fungible and represent distinct pieces of art.

-*  A software developer can issue the asset with the name of their software ABCGAME, and then assign each ABCGAME token a unique id or license key.
-The game tokens could be transferred as the license transfers.
-Each token ABCGAME:398222 and ABCGAME:423655 are unique tokens.

-*  In game assets.
-A game ZYX_GAME could create unique limited edition in-game assets that are owned and used by the game player.
-Example: ZYX_GAME:SwordOfTruth005 and ZYX_GAME:HammerOfThor These in game assets could then be kept, traded with other players via QR codes and wallets or uploaded into an upgrade or different version of a game.

 *  RVN based unique assets can be tied to real world assets.
 Create an asset named GOLDVAULT.
 Each gold coin or gold bar in a vault can be serialized and audited.
 Associated unique assets GOLDVAULT:444322 and GOLDVAULT:555994 can be created to represent the specific assets in the physical gold vault.
 The public nature of the chain allows for full transparency.

 Example: